antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 think of `net5.0` (and future versions) as the foundation for sharing code moving forward.

-And since `net5.0` is the shared base for all these new TFMs, runtime, library, and language innovation is coordinated around this version number.
+And since net5.0 is the shared base for all these new TFMs, that means that the runtime, library, and new language features are coordinated around this version number.
 For example, in order to use C# 9, you need to use `net5.0` or `net5.0-windows`.

 ## What you should target